 This is a time when a Tween or Teen can try to create friendships in negative ways and engaging in risky behaviour like drinking alcohol, drugs and eager to gain acceptance in circles that may lead to acts of crime.
 They can become lost in the system between child and adult mental health systems.
 They are at a much higher risk of becoming disengaged and many do not transition well.
 At this crucial developmental stage in a Teens or Tweens successful transition towards independence requires transitional planning across education, employment, health, etc.

-The team at ADHD Foundation recognise that this time can be extremely difficult for families and are currently prioritising support for parents and carers of Tweens and Teens.
-Your “smart but scattered teen or tween” will generally react favourable to positive reinforcement as they grow towards independence and management their executive skills better.
-We will be providing various information platforms of support for parents, carers and organisations involved in services for this age group.
+Fortunately, the team at ADHD Foundation recognizes that this time can be extremely difficult for families and are currently prioritizing support for parents and caregivers of Tweens and Teens.
+Your “smart but scattered teen or tween” will generally react favourable to positive reinforcement as they grow towards independence and manage their executive skills better.
+As a result, we will be providing various information platforms of support for parents, caregivers and organizations involved in services for this age group.
 We have selected the links below as a guide to supporting your child at this growth stage of their lives.